aadil268/Azure-Naming-Tool-using-official-Terraform/README.md

 ├── main.tf
 ├── variables.tf
 ├── outputs.tf
-├── terraform.tfvars    # Sensitive values (ignored by git)
 └── versions.tf
 ```

 ## Files Overview

 -   `main.tf`: Contains the core Terraform configuration, including the `Azure/naming/azurerm` module integration and an example resource group definition.
-- `variables.tf`: Defines input variables for the Terraform configuration, such as `environment_suffix` and `location`.
+-   `variables.tf`: Defines input variables for the Terraform configuration, such as `cch_project_name`, `location_code`, `environment`, and `instance_number`.
 -   `outputs.tf`: Defines output values that can be retrieved after Terraform applies the configuration, such as generated resource group, storage account, and virtual network names.
 -   `versions.tf`: Specifies the required Terraform and AzureRM provider versions.
 -   `environments/`: This directory contains environment-specific variable definition files (`.tfvars`) for `dev`, `test`, and `prod`.

 ## Setup and Usage